goldironhack/IH-Project-2018-5adfa2d2c2bee800145a996a_webapp_phase5/README.md

 6. Test Case: This project has been tested only on Chrome

 7. I had problems with the Map on IronHacks ID, I solved that loading the map Synchronously.
+  I had problem with the dataset of galleries because is too large and slow for download